squid-cache/squid-cache.github.io/Features/DynamicSslCert.rst

  * '''Goal''': Reduce the number of "certificate mismatch" browser warnings when impersonating a site using the [[Features/SslBump|SslBump]] feature

- * '''Status''': primary development phases completed; working on trunk submission
+ * '''Status''': v3.1 patch passed preliminary squid-dev review; needs a trunk port

- * '''ETA''': April 2010
+ * '''ETA''': July 2010

  * '''Version''': v3.2